rowg/FileExchangeCounter/README.md

 Second, station *VGPT* is also falling behind.
 Again, this is not a surprise, though this time the culprit was a power outage at the site.

 Third, all the stations (apart from *VGPT*, which was operating only part of the day) have transferred about *four times* as many Range Series files than expected.
-This turned out to be an incorrect setting in Archivalist, which has since been fixed.
+This turned out to be due to an incorrect setting in Archivalist, which has since been fixed.

 ## Requirements
 The scripts assume that the Combiner computer has FileExchange log files in the /Codar/SeaSonde/Logs/FileExchangeLogs/ directory, with names of the form *Site5_VGPT_Rads_ssh_2019-02.log* (with *VATK* being a station name, *Rads* a file type, and a *yyyy-mm* (year-month) datestring as the last element of the filename before the *.log* extension.
 If your files follow a different filenaming convention, you may need to modify the code slightly.